catalyst-cloud/catalystcloud-docs/source/first-instance/terraform.rst

 Using Terraform
 ***************

-This section demonstrates how to create your first instance using `Terraform`_.

-Terraform is an open source infrastructure configuration and provisioning tool developed by `Hashicorp`_.
-Teraform supports the configuration of many kinds of infrastructure including the Catalyst Cloud.
-It achieves this with components known as `providers`_, in the case of the Catalyst Cloud this is the `Openstack provider`_.
+`Terraform`_ is an open source infrastructure configuration and provisioning tool developed by `Hashicorp`_.
+Terraform supports the configuration of many kinds of infrastructure, including the Catalyst Cloud.
+It achieves this by using components known as `providers`_.
+In the case of the Catalyst Cloud this is the `Openstack provider`_.

 .. _Terraform: https://www.terraform.io/